The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Results

 \subsubsection{Adding background noise - emulating real observations}

-The simulations with added Gaussian noise of varying $\sigma$ (Figs. \ref{fig:SB_PDFs}, \ref{fig:noisy_maps}) partially (see Section\,\ref{sec:diffs}) emulate real narrow-band observational data, as reported in \cite{Lanzetta2024}.
-Narrow-band Lyman-$\alpha$ emission from the diffuse cosmic web gas, Lyman-$\alpha$ emitters, galaxies, quasars, etc. will show up as a UV excess in the high $\mathcal{S}$ tail of the intensity distribution function for the combined noise+simulation data.
-Fig. \ref{fig:SB_PDFs} show these distribution functions for each cosmological simulation.
+Figs. \ref{fig:SB_PDFs} and \ref{fig:noisy_maps} illustrate the results from adding Gaussian noise of varying $\sigma$, representing a broad range of potential observational measurements.
+Narrow-band Lyman-$\alpha$ emission from the diffuse cosmic web gas, Lyman-$\alpha$ emitters, galaxies, quasars, etc., will show up as a UV excess in the high $\mathcal{S}$ tail of the intensity distribution function for the combined noise+simulation data.
+Fig. \ref{fig:SB_PDFs} shows these distribution functions for each cosmological simulation.

+In the left column of Fig. \ref{fig:SB_PDFs} (where the dust model of Eq. \ref{eq:f_esc} has been applied without culling high optical depth simulation particles), we see diverse results.
+It is clear that such detections would be associated with emission from higher optical depth particles due to the lack of detection in the middle column of Fig. \ref{fig:SB_PDFs}.
+Other interesting features can be seen in Fig. \ref{fig:SB_PDFs}.
+Considering the top row only, middle panel (particle threshold case), very diverse fall-offs at low $\log_{10} \mathcal{S}$ are seen.
+This effect is presumably associated with differing simulation resolutions, differing gas physics treatments, different redshifts for each simulation, and other factors.
+More consistent fall-offs are seen at the high flux end (for the top row, where no noise has been added), with the exception of CROCODILE.
+We avoid speculating further on this point.

+Fig. \ref{fig:noisy_maps} illustrates the EAGLE surface brightness map for various realisations of the background noise, from $\sigma = 10^{-20}$ up to $10^{-17} \;\rm erg \; s^{-1} \; cm^{-2} \; arcsec^{-2}$.
+The top left panel shows the noise-free map.
+An eye inspection of these panels indicates that a background noise of $\sigma \sim 10^{-20}$ or better is required to reveal a conspicuous cosmic web pattern.

-To test for flux deviations in the tail of the dominant noise contribution, we apply the the Anderson-Darling statistic \citep{Anderson1952}.
+To test for flux deviations in the tail of the dominant noise contribution, we apply the Anderson-Darling statistic \citep{Anderson1952}.
 We first add Gaussian noise to the final surface brightness map, Eq. \eqref{eq:S_final}, and form its cumulative distribution function, $P(\mathcal{S})$.
 The cumulative distribution function for the Gaussian noise alone is $F(\mathcal{S})$.
-The non-cumulative PDFs from which these CDFs are formed are illustrated in Fig. \ref{fig:SB_PDFs}.
+The non-cumulative PDFs from which these cumulative distribution functions are formed are illustrated in Fig. \ref{fig:SB_PDFs}.

 The Anderson-Darling statistic measures the weighted squared difference between the cumulative empirical $P(\mathcal{S})$ and model $F(\mathcal{S})$ distribution functions using

 where $n$ is the number of points in the sample.
 The weights